CONSTITUTION OF RTWDF

 by the Committee to the account of the Festival.

-(ii) All the cheques/payments drawn on the account of the Festival shall be authorised by two Officials of the Festival, through a two-stage authentication process.
+(ii) All the payments drawn on the account shall be authorised by two Officials of the Festival, through a two-stage authentication process.

 11. The property and investments of the Festival (other than money at the Bank) shall be held in the name of the Festival by the Chairman, Secretary or Honorary Treasurer for the time being.